UtoECat/lualadspa/README.md

 `ladspa.resizeBuffer(buffer, newsize)` changes size of given buffer.

 Indecies are numbers in range `1..BUFFER\_SIZE`.
-You should remember size of your buffer, size of external buffers is given as fist argument to `process` function.
+You should remember size of your buffer, size of external buffers is given as fist argument to `run()` function.
 **HINT:** Last index is equal to the size of the buffer

 `AudioBuffer[ind]` *aka __index metamethod* used to **GET VALUE** from audio buffer at specified **INDEX**.
 Out of bounds access is **NOT DETECTED IN RELEASE VERSION, AND WILL CAUSE UNDEFINED BEHAVIOUR**, be careful.